Santhoshi129/ParseBank/README.md

 ## 🔍 Features

-- **File Upload & Parsing**: Upload PDF, image, or CSV bank statements and extract transaction tables using OCR and pattern recognition.
+- **File Upload & Parsing**: Upload PDF statements and extract transaction tables using OCR and pattern recognition.
 - **Transaction Extraction**: Captures key fields such as `Date`, `Description`, `Amount`, `Type`, and `Balance`.
 - **Data Cleaning & Formatting**: Cleans extracted tables for consistent formatting using Pandas.
 - **Export Capability**: Allows users to download the parsed data as a CSV file.